radumas/blog/_posts/2016-08-08-Migrating-PostgreSQL-Data-Directory-Windows.md

 ---

 # Migrating the data cluster from C:\ to E:\
 *I'm new to working with large data in Windows, and ran into some unexpected difficulty when the PostgreSQL database ran out of space on my server's C drive.
+It might also be a good idea to isolate your postgres database from a location other than the `C:\Program Files\` folder for permissions/security/data integrity reasons (I had a reference for this but I lost it).
 Here's how to move your PostgreSQL data directory*

 Basing myself on [this dba.stackex answer](http://dba.stackexchange.com/a/28927) and this [wiki post](https://wiki.postgresql.org/wiki/Change_the_default_PGDATA_directory_on_Windows)